MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-orch.md

 # Import Runbooks from System Center Orchestrator into Service Manager

+This article describes how you can import Runbooks from System Center Orchestrator into Service Manager.

 Service Manager integrates with Orchestrator, providing the capability to synchronously invoke runbooks from within Service Manager using workflows.
 This capability provides integration between Orchestrator automation capabilities with the Self-Service Portal and business modeling capabilities.
 When this capability is combined with the Service Manager Service Catalog stack, it's possible to create an end-user-facing request offering with an Orchestrator runbook as part of the fulfillment process.